San Diego Corporate Law — Transactional Corporate Law for Small and Medium Business

-San Diego Corporate Law provides professional legal advice to small and medium size businesses in the transactional areas of corporate, business, securities, commercial, and intellectual property law.
+San Diego Corporate Law provides professional legal advice to privately held small and medium size businesses in the transactional areas of corporate, business, securities, commercial, and intellectual property law.

 More specifically, the legal services provided by San Diego Corporate Law include the formation of business entities, such as corporations, s-corps, and LLCs, assistance with financing through the sale of debt and/or equity securities, the provision of contract drafting and review services, prosecution and exploitation of trademarks, copyrights, and trade secrets, mergers and acquisitions, and a host of other legal services.